CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

 ## REDCap as input

-REDCap projects are by definition “**free format**”, that is, is up to the project creator to establish the identifiers for the variables, data dictionaries, etc.
+REDCap projects are inherently **"free format"**, meaning the project creator has the flexibility to determine the identifiers for variables, data dictionaries, and other elements.

 !!!
 Quote "REDCap project creation user’s guide"
     _“We always recommend reviewing your variable names with a statistician or whoever will be analyzing your data.
 This is especially important if this is the first time you are building a database.”_

-This freedom of choice makes very difficult (if not impossible) to come up with a solution that is able to handle the plethora of possibilities from REDCap projects.
-Still, we have been able to succesfully convert data from REDCap project exports to both Beacon v2 and Phenopackets v2 by using a **mapping file**.
-These projects were developed in the context of the [3TR Project](https://3tr-imi.eu).
+Due to this flexibility, it can be challenging to create a solution that can handle the vast array of possibilities in REDCap projects.
+Despite this, we were able to successfully convert data from REDCap project exports to both Beacon v2 and Phenopackets v2 by utilizing a mapping file.
+These conversions were achieved as part of the [3TR Project](https://3tr-imi.eu).

 === "Command-line"

     !!!
 Tip "About REDCap export formats"
-        REDCap allows for exporting "All data (all records and fields)" in multiple ways.
-Here we are accepting the `CSV / Microsoft Excel` format, along with a data dictionary (also in CSV).
-        REDCap `CDISC ODM (XML)` export are covered in the section about [CDISC-ODM](cdisc.md).
+        REDCap provides various options for exporting data.
+We accept the option "All data (all records and fields)" including CSV and Microsoft Excel format, along with a accompanying data dictionary in CSV format.
+Exportation in REDCap CDISC ODM (XML) format is discussed in the section on [CDISC-ODM](cdisc.md).

     We'll need three files: